 Paper may seem like a commonplace and simple product, but its manufacture is actually more complicated than most consumers probably realize.
-Through a series of chemical reactions and physical processes, paper makers turn brown wood chips into a glossy white sheet you can hold in your hand.
+A key reason for this is the chemistry of papermaking.
+Through a series of reactions and physical processes, the chemicals used in the paper industry turn brown wood chips into a glossy white sheet you can hold in your hand.
 Two of the key chemical reactions involved are bleaching and the Kraft process.

 Wood is a complex mixture composed primarily of a polymer called cellulose.
 The cellulose fibers in wood are bound together by another polymer called lignin.
 Paper makers must remove the lignin from the wood pulp.
-The most common approach is the Kraft process, in which wood chips are combined with a mixture of sodium hydroxide and sodium sulfide in water at high temperature and pressure.
+To accomplish this, one of the main chemical reactions used in industry is the Kraft process, in which wood chips are combined with a mixture of sodium hydroxide and sodium sulfide in water at high temperature and pressure.
 Under these highly basic conditions, the negatively charged sulfide ions react with the lignin polymer chains to break them down into smaller subunits so the cellulose fibers are freed up for further use.

 Although Kraft pulping is by far and away the most popular process, some manufacturers use other approaches for removing lignin.
 One such alternative is acid sulfite pulping, where a mixture of sulfurous acid and either sodium, magnesium, calcium or ammonium bisulfite in water dissolves the lignin to free up the cellulose fibers.
 As with Kraft pulping, high temperatures and pressures are required.
 Yet another alternative is neutral sulfite semichemical pulping, where the chips are mixed with a mixture of sodium sulfite and sodium carbonate in water and cooked.
 Unlike the others, this process only removes a portion of the lignin, so after pulping the chips must be shredded mechanically to remove some of the remaining polymer.